ardentcode/omni-router/packages/omni-router/README.md

 ### Opening the route

-Route is automatically being opened when URL in address bar changes.
-You can also open the route manually.
+You can open the route programmatically.
 You will get the handled route (with `data`).

 ```typescript
 await router.openRouteByName('home');